Stacey Nelson

-Stacey Lauren Nelson (born April 12, 1987) is an American, former collegiate All-American, retired right-handed softball pitcher, originally from Los Alamitos, California.
-She played for the Florida Gators softball team from 2006-2009, leading the University of Florida to its first Women's College World Series berth in 2008 and a national runner-up appearance in the 2009 Women's College World Series.
+Stacey Lauren Nelson (born April 12, 1987) is an American, former college softball All-American pitcher.
+She played at Florida from 2006 to 2009, leading the University of Florida to its first Women's College World Series berth in 2008 and a national runner-up appearance in the 2009 Women's College World Series.
 Nelson was also the 13th pick in the 2009 National Pro Fastpitch's draft by the defunct Washington Glory.

 Nelson pitched for the United States women's national softball team in 2009 and 2010 before attending law school at Loyola Law School in Los Angeles.
 She is the Florida career record holder wins, ERA, shutouts and innings pitched.
 She also ranks all-time in several career categories in the Southeastern Conference and the NCAA Division I.